amplication/docs/docs/how-to/service-catalog.md

 ![Add filter to grid](./assets/service-catalog/above-grid-add-filter.png)

-There are filtering capabilities beyond column management, allowing you to filter the

 You can filter the data that displays on your grid beyond the column management filters.
 For example, you can filter by properties, resource types, project, ownership, and more.